 I am a psychoanalytic psychotherapist, working in private practice and with experience of working in the NHS.

 My professional and clinical training was with the Association for Group and Individual Psychotherapy (AGIP) and I am a professional and active member of AGIP.
 I am registered with the umbrella organisation UK Council for Psychotherapy (Council for Psychoanalysis and Jungian Analysis college).
-I am also a member of the College of Psychoanalysis.
+I also worked as an honorary psychotherapist in an NHS specialist psychotherapy service in east London.

 In addition to my training at AGIP I studied at the Tavistock and Portman NHS Trust and hold an MA in Psychoanalytic Studies from the Tavistock/University of East London.